knife-block/knife-block/README.md

 Knife looks for knife.rb in ~/.chef - all this script does is create a symlink from the required configuration to knife.rb so that knife can act on the appropriate server.

-Create a knife-<service_name>.rb configuration file in your ~/.chef directory for each Chef server that you wish to connect to.
+Create a knife-&lt;service_name&gt;.rb configuration file in your ~/.chef directory for each Chef server that you wish to connect to.

 **Please note - this script will check to see if knife.rb exists and whether it is a symlink or not.**